acfinspace/Spacelibraryoftales/docs/miyoshiakachi/stellarfitog3000.md

 # Stellar Fit OG 3000

+> Entry for New Eden Capsuleer's Writing Contest YC125 in the Academic/News category.

 > I imagined a Gallente commercial about a fitness tool; any reference to the 80s is purely casual (or maybe not).
-Entry for New Eden Capsuleer's Writing Contest YC125.

 ![StellarFit](./StellarFit-logo.jpg)